 In 1842 his second opera, Ruslan and Lyudmila, was produced.
 The exotic subject and boldly original music of Ruslan won neither favour nor popular acclaim, although Franz Liszt was struck by the novelty of the music.
 Ruslan and Lyudmila was not well-received by the public or critics, and was withdrawn from the repertoire in 1848, it gained popularity later.
 Disappointed by this, Glinka remained inactive for the next year.

 In 1844 Glinka left Russia.
-He travelled to Paris and Spain.
+He travelled to France and Spain.
 In Paris Mikhail made friends with Hector Berlioz and studied the French composer’s work.
 The following year he went to Spain, where he stayed until May 1847, collecting the materials used in his two Spanish overtures, the capriccio brillante on the Jota Aragonesa (1845) and Summer Night in Madrid (1848).
 In 1848 Glinka composed the occasional concert piece – the Kamarinskaya.
 During this time he also wrote songs, many of which were influenced by Chopin’s style – Adèle (Adel’), The Toasting Cup (Zazdravniy kubok), The Gulf of Finland (Finskiy Zaliv).

 Between 1852 and 1854 he was again abroad, mostly in Paris, until the outbreak of the Crimean War drove him home again.
 He then wrote his highly entertaining Memoirs (Zapiski), which give a remarkable self-portrait of his indolent, amiable, hypochondriacal character.
 His last notable composition was Festival Polonaise for Tsar Alexander II’s coronation ball in 1855.